You do exceptional things in the classroom every single day. NCTE is here to recognize them.

 Nomination deadline: May 1, 2021

-Six scholarships to attend NCTE’s Annual Convention are granted each year by ELATE’s Commission to Support Early Career ELA Teachers in their first 1-5 years full-time classroom teaching and who present in approved session at NCTE annual convention.
-The award—complimentary convention registration—is available also is available to emeritus ELATE mentors who will be presenting in an approved session.
-The scholarship is open to new teachers and retired ELATE mentors at every grade level and type of school.
-Deadline: September 1
+Six scholarships to attend NCTE’s Annual Convention are granted each year by ELATE to teachers who are in their first to fifth year of full-time classroom teaching and who present in an approved session at the NCTE Annual Convention.
+The award—including complimentary convention registration—is also available to emeritus ELATE mentors who will be presenting in an approved session.
+Deadline EXTENDED: September 15

 The Janet Emig Award for Exemplary Scholarship in English Education recognizes an exceptional article for excellence in scholarship and educational leadership published in the ELATE journal English Education within the previous calendar year.